 - Core app.
-We launched our core app, Puyi Fund, which provides target clients product information and a full-scope of online transaction processing services for publicly raised fund products including subscription, redemption, clearance and settlement, and allows clients to monitor their investment portfolio in a more convenient manner.
-We are also developing similar online services for privately raised fund products.
-We believe this will improve the efficiency of our distribution of privately raised fund products. - Client service.
+We launched our core app, Puyi Fund, which provides target clients product information and a full-scope of online transaction processing services for fund products including subscription, redemption, clearance and settlement, and allows clients to monitor their investment portfolio in a more convenient manner. - Client service.
 We have set up an online client service system equipped with intelligent interactive tools to further enhance the quality and efficiency of our client services. - Investment advisor platform.
-We have developed and continue to optimize the "I Financial Planner", an intelligent business platform that provides seed clients a one-stop management tool.
-We make full use of our accumulated big data together with artificial intelligence technology to launch professional, individual and comprehensive family financial wealth management planning design services, which enable us to assist our seed clients in meeting wealth management needs at different levels. - Database.
-In addition to the existing Microsoft BI analysis system and internal database, we are upgrading our behavior analysis system.
-We plan to sort and analyze the basic attributes and behavior preferences of our clients, and manage them in groups through categorization.
-We seek to accurately provide our clients with products that meet their needs and home financial configuration solutions.
-We can also identify potential clients and provide them with more services through the system. - Office automation ("OA").
+We have developed and continue to optimize the "i Financial Planner", an intelligent business app that provides seed clients and financial advisors a one-stop management tool.
+We make full use of our accumulated big data together with artificial intelligence technology to launch professional, tailor-made and comprehensive family financial asset management services, which enable us to assist our seed clients and financial advisors in meeting wealth management needs at different levels. - Database.
+We operate an internal data management system, covering data collection, storage and analysis.
+We collect our clients' behavior and preference data from multi-platforms, and analyze these data together with our clients' transaction data to depict an accurate profile of our clients.
+We have implemented and will continue to implement policies and procedures in an effort to ensure compliance with China's data protection and cybersecurity laws and regulations.
+With the authorization of our clients, we apply different tags to different clients according to their online behaviors, browsing preference and past transactions with us, in order to recommend suitable products that most satisfy our clients' wealth management needs in a timely manner.
+Through profiling analysis of our clients, we are able to achieve targeted marketing and increase marketing efficiency, which in turn guides our products launching an recommendation strategy to realize better return on investment. - Office automation ("OA").
 We combine the above custom-developed or commercially available business systems with our OA system, finance system and other internal back-end functions, to help us operate more efficiently.